baliyanvinay/Python-Interview-Preparation/README.md

 ## 30. Explain threading in Python
 ## 31. Can set have lists as elements?
+You can't add a list to a set because lists are mutable, meaning that you can change the contents of the list after adding it to the set.
+You can however add tuples to the set, because you cannot change the contents of a tuple. <br>
+The objects have to be hashable so that finding, adding and removing elements can be done faster than looking at each individual element every time you perform these operations. <br>
+Some unhashable datatypes:
+- list: use tuple instead
+- set: use frozenset instead

 ## 32. Is method overloading possible in Python?
 ## 33. Explain inheritance in Python.
 ![Inheritance in Python](https://github.com/baliyanvinay/Python-Interview-Preparation/blob/main/Inheritance.png)